citrarrp/dummy-travel/README.md

-#"Travel Nest: A Secure, Full-Stack Hotel Booking Platform Built with Next.js and Advanced Web Technologies"
+# Travel Nest: A Secure, Full-Stack Hotel Booking Platform Built with Next.js and Advanced Web Technologies

 Travel Nest is a full-stack hotel booking application built with modern technologies like Next.js, React.js, and TypeScript.
 It offers users a seamless experience for booking rooms across various hotels, featuring a secure payment system and robust authentication to protect user data.
 With its intuitive design, users can easily create, update, and manage their own hotels.
 Combining advanced technology with user-friendly features, Travel Nest is a reliable and convenient solution in the hotel booking industry.